wdporter/i-am-that-vuepress/1-the-sense-of-i-am/readme.md

 **Q:**&ensp;I seek the source of their knowledge under their instruction.

 **M:**&ensp;Is it not important to you to know whether you are a mere body, or something else?
 Or, maybe nothing at all?
-Don’t you see that all your problems are your body’s problems — food, clothing, shelter, family, friends, name, fame, security, survival — all these lose their meaning the moment you realise that you may not be a mere body.
+Don’t you see that all your problems are your body’s problems — food, clothing, shelter, family, friends, name, fame, security or survival — all these lose their meaning the moment you realise that you may not be a mere body.

 **Q:**&ensp;What benefit is there in knowing that I am not the body?